 Thanks to AI technology, you can solve all your out-of-stock problems.
 Thanks to these user-friendly tools with endless opportunities for what you as a brand can monitor in your reseller channels.
 Find a tool that helps you ensure consumers can:

-There are many things that hold back sales in reseller channels, but few hurts sales as much as when products go out of stock—especially when you are unaware of the problem.
+Many things hold back sales in reseller channels, but few hurt sales as much as when products go out of stock—especially when you are unaware of the problem.

 Then it can last for days or weeks.

 And when these products go out-of-stock, especially your top-sellers, it means an instant drop in your sales numbers.
 Transactions can’t take place if the products aren’t there to buy.

 It’s terrible news also when products fall in search rankings or if a product lacks reviews.
 Some consumers will find your products on the direct search and buy them anyway if they know what they are after.

 But when a product runs out of stock, it means real troubles for that product in that sales channel—guaranteed.

 In the worst case, consumers will choose a competing brand—and stay loyal to them for years to come.
 Out-of-stock issues are also more dangerous to brands online than in stores.